gittuf/gittuf/docs/specification.md

 such as cryptographic algorithm agility, the ability to store secrets, storing in-toto attestations pertaining to the repository, and more.

+This document is scoped to describing how TUF's access control policies are applied to Git repositories.
+It contains the corresponding workflows for developers and their gittuf clients.
+Note that gittuf is designed in a manner that enables other security features.
+These descriptions will be in standalone specifications alongside this one, and will describe modifications or extensions to the "default" workflows in this document.

 ## Definitions

 ### Git Reference (Ref)